mkduong-ai/fairdo/README.md

 ## Example Usage

-### Genetic Algorithms
 In the following example, we use the COMPAS [1] dataset.
-The protected attribute is race and the label is recidivism.
+The protected attribute is _race_ and the label is _recidivism_.
-Here, we deploy a genetic algorithm to remove discriminatory samples of the merged original and synthetic dataset:
+Here, we deploy the **default pre-processor**, which internally uses a genetic algorithm, to remove discriminatory samples of the given dataset.
+The default pre-processor prevents removing all individuals of a single group.

 ```python
 # fairdo package